mdimranhossainwd/devspotlight-client/README.md

 #  DevSpotlight

-DevSpotlight is a modern, responsive portfolio website designed to showcase personal projects, skills, and achievements.
-Built using React and Vite, it offers a visually appealing and user-friendly platform for developers to highlight their work.
+**DevSpotlight** is a full-featured developer portfolio and blog platform that allows users to showcase their work, write blog posts, and interact via a modern, responsive UI.
+The project supports **multi-role access**, a secure **auth system**, and **real-time dashboard functionality** for enhanced user experience.

 ## 🌐 [DevSpotlight](https://devspotlight-9f31a.web.app/)